 Troubleshoot, repair, rework, and modify worn or defective assemblies, components or systems.

-Suggest improvements to processes and procedures.

-Satisfy work schedule requirements.

 Plan and perform work requiring a thorough knowledge of electrical/electronic and mechanical theories and principles, specifications, local and national electrical codes, properties of various materials, and principles of operation and application of electronic equipment.

 Advise operators and line mechanics of operation procedures and requirements for working safely with electrical/electronic and mechanical equipment and components.